What is a Cholangiocarcinoma and what are the types ?

 Possible problems, or complications, of surgery include:

-There is also the risk that tumors may come back after surgery.
+There is also the risk that tumours may come back after surgery.
 You may talk to your health care provider about this if it happens to you.

 Another risk is a condition called cholangitis.
 See the boxed text for information about this life-threatening condition.